How to Create Product Attributes That Sell

 This method reflects the typical practice of most web shops or eCommerce platforms, where attributes are typically grouped, too.
 So, when working with products, aim to find a system, software, or platform that will give you this possibility.

-4. Set attribute types
+4. Set Attribute Types

-You can ensure a high quality of your product data and eliminate the risk of data error even before the first attribute value is typed in.
+You can ensure the high quality of your product data and eliminate the risk of data error even before the first attribute value is typed in.
 What you need to do is set the attribute type for the data.

 By setting attribute types, you can ensure that the data input will follow the predefined format of the attribute type.
 For example, the Boolean type states that the data input has to be either a 'Yes' or 'No'.
 It would not be possible to input any other values that deviate from this format.